Opselon/ForexTradingBot/ReadMe.md

 ## 🎨 UI/UX Concepts: Intuitive & Engaging User Interfaces ✨🤩

 ForexSignalBot is designed from the ground up to provide a **fully intuitive and engaging user experience**, whether through the primary Telegram bot interface or the planned comprehensive web panel.
-Our UI/UX strategy is laser-focused on fostering effortless interactions, ensuring crystal-clear communication, and enabling extensive customization for every trader.
+Our UI/UX is laser-focused on fostering effortless interactions, ensuring crystal-clear communication, and enabling extensive customization for every trader.

 ### Telegram Bot: The Full UI Experience 🖼️🤳